AnnaBurova/AnnaBurova/README.md

 You can message me via Email or Telegram first so we can coordinate for a call.

-Let's build great things! 🚀
+Let's build great things together! 🚀

 **Stack**: HTML5, CSS3, JS, Python, Flask, Jinja2, SQLite, PHP, WordPress, MySQL, Angular, React, Git, REST API, JSON, Data Analysis